Hydelogos/Chatbot-Prototype/README.md

 # Chatbot-Prototype

-A chatbot prototype that will learn to answer based on experience
+A chatbot prototype that will learn to answer based on experience using my neural network prototype modified to suit my needs

+##How to use

+wip